Streamline customer purchase journey for e-commerce efficiency

 Stakeholders proposed to provide a "Store" function on site

-Therefore, our stakeholders proposed the request of providing a "Store" function as Apple and HP do on the homepage to shorten the purchase journey, targeting the customer types who need to order efficiently.
+Therefore, our stakeholders proposed providing a "Store" function on the homepage, like Apple and HP, to shorten the purchase journey and target customers who need to order efficiently.

 Enhance services visibility